NorbertRop/Pandas-Cheatsheet/README.md

 # Pandas-Cheatsheet
-Handy methods for processing data with the pandas library.
+Useful methods and information for processing data with the pandas library.

 #### Search for non-numeric values
 ```python